Agonian-DB/EC601_Project2/README.md

 Recommendations: The LLM assistant fetches data from the Travel Advisor API to provide recommendations tailored to your preferences.

 Google Map Integration: Visualize the recommended tourist spots on a Google map, offering an intuitive way to explore potential travel destinations.
+Also it contains the basic function of showing the nearby restaurants, hotels and attractions.

 Note: This project is a demo, and you might encounter some bugs or occasional hiccups in functionality.